jennie-jd/cs-resources/README.md

-## A repo to keep log of learning software engineering
+## A repo to keep log of CS resources and SWE learning

 **Today's mood: relaxed**